Electronic and Vibrational Properties of On-Surface Synthesized Gulf-Edged Chiral Graphene Nanoribbons: Results and Discussion

 \subsection{Electronic structure characterization of \xGNR{}}

 To determine the valence band (VB) and conduction band (CB) positions of the \xGNR{}, STS measurements were performed on a 5-unit \xGNR{} segment.
-The Shockley surface state on Au(111), visible near \SI{0.4}{\volt}, served as an indicator of the tip quality~\cite{wang_automated_2021}.
+The Shockley surface state on Au(111), visible near \SI{-0.5}{\volt}, served as an indicator of the tip quality~\cite{wang_automated_2021}.
 By comparing the differential conductance (dI/dV) spectra acquired on the \xGNR{} and the Au(111) substrate (Figure~\ref{fig:dIdV_CB_VB}b), we identify the VB maximum at \SI{-0.5}{\volt} and the CB minimum at \SI{1.3}{\volt}, corresponding to an experimental band gap of \SI{1.8}{\electronvolt}.
 The asymmetric alignment of these bands with respect to the Fermi level is attributed to the high work function of the Au(111) substrate, consistent with a previous study that investigated Fermi level pinning of GNRs on Au(111)~\cite{merino-diez_width-dependent_2017}.
+Comparison of the \SI{1.8}{\electronvolt} band gap of \xGNR{} with those reported for other chGNRs reveals a general trend in which the band gap decreases with increasing ribbon width, analogous to the behavior observed in armchair GNRs (given the different families)~\cite{keerthi_-surface_2020,liu_cove-edged_2024,merino-diez_unraveling_2018,deniz_electronic_2025,li_topological_2021}.
+However, the electronic properties of chGNRs are also strongly influenced by their edge topology and chirality, which can lead to significant deviations from this width-dependent trend.

 To further validate this assignment, we acquired spatially resolved dI/dV maps of a 5-unit \xGNR{} segment at sample biases corresponding to the VB maximum and CB minimum (Figure~\ref{fig:dIdV_CB_VB}d,f).
 These experimental maps agree well with simulated local density of states (LDOS) distributions obtained from periodic DFT (see Methods), supporting the assignment of the VB and CB energies.
-The simulation converges to a closed-shell configuration with a bandgap of \SI{1.1}{\electronvolt}, indicating that the \xGNR{} does not host any spin localized state, despite the presence of zigzag edges (Figure~\ref{fig:dIdV_CB_VB}c).
+The simulation converges to a closed-shell configuration with a band gap of \SI{1.1}{\electronvolt}, indicating that the \xGNR{} does not host any spin-localized state, despite the presence of zigzag edges (Figure~\ref{fig:dIdV_CB_VB}c).